Your todo list:

 This is a great way to climb Babo's SW face.
 The route uses occasional bolt-protected face climbing to connect a series of corners and bulges.
 It's fun and well-protected at the cruxes, with some runouts and loose rock on easier ground.
 While trolling for info about Baboquivari, I found this comment by Mike Strassman, who did the FA of both routes: I'itoi Dance is "far better than Born of Water and burlier too."
-That piqued our interest, and the route was worthwhile, although I'm not sure if there's anything "burly" about it.
-It's just good fun in a beautiful place. [edit: having recently climbed Born of Water, I would say that I'itoi Dance is actually easier; however, it's more serious as it's more of trad route.
+That piqued our interest, and the route was worthwhile, although I wouldn't really call it "burly." [edit: having recently climbed Born of Water, I would say that I'itoi Dance is actually easier; however, it's more serious as it's more of trad route.
 It's also more sustained, and overall it's a better route.]
-The first 5 pitches (on the topo) are consistently good; the rest get you to the top.

 This route is not in Kerry's guide, but Strassman's topo and description are here

 Together they are enough to get you up the route.
 Because of the indistinct nature of the features, and the large trees at the base, it is very difficult to get an overview of the route before starting up, but all the features become apparent as you climb.
-On P3 you want to go straight up rather than up and right, and the "roof" is really just a way of indicating that the wall returns to vertical there.
 The last 5.10 pitch is fairly contrived (and not as good as the lower pitches), as joining Born of Water is the obvious way to go.